Neuronal Attention Circuit (NAC) for Representation Learning: Conclusion

 \section{Conclusion}

 In this paper, we introduce the Neuronal Attention Circuit (NAC), a biologically inspired attention mechanism that reformulates attention logits as the solution to a first-order ODE modulated by nonlinear, interlinked gates derived from repurposing \textit{C.elegans} nematode NCPs.
-NAC bridges discrete attention with continuous-time dynamics, enabling adaptive temporal processing without the limitations inherent to traditional scaled dot-product attention.
+NAC bridges discrete attention with CT dynamics, enabling adaptive temporal processing without the limitations inherent to traditional scaled dot-product attention.
 Based on the solution to ODE, we introduce three computational modes: (i) Euler, based on \textit{explicit Euler} integration; (ii) Exact, providing closed-form solutions; and (iii) Steady, approximating equilibrium states.
-In addition, a sparse Top-\emph{K} pairwise concatenation scheme is introduced to mitigate the memory intensity.
-Theoretically, we establish NAC’s log-state stability, exponential error bounds, and universal approximation, thereby providing rigorous guarantees of convergence and expressiveness.
-Empirical evaluations demonstrate that NAC achieves state-of-the-art performance across diverse tasks, including irregularly sampled time-series benchmarks, autonomous vehicle lane-keeping, and industrial prognostics.
-Moreover, NAC occupies an intermediate position between CT-RNNs and CT-Attention, offering robust temporal modeling while requiring less runtime than CT-RNNs and less memory than CT-Attention models.
+In addition, an adaptable sparse Top-\emph{K} pairwise concatenation mechanism is implemented to mitigate the quadratic memory footprint.
+Theoretically, we establish NAC’s logit-state stability and exponential and frozen approximation error bounds, thereby providing rigorous guarantees of convergence and expressiveness.
+Empirically, we demonstrated that NAC achieves state-of-the-art performance across diverse tasks, including irregularly sampled time-series benchmarks, autonomous vehicle lane-keeping, and industrial prognostics, while being interpretable and explainable.
+Moreover, NAC occupies an intermediate position between CT-RNNs and CT-Attentions in terms of runtime and memory consumption.